zama-ai/tfhe-rs/tfhe/docs/shortint/operations.md

 }
 ```

-Therefore, the `checked` flavour permits to manually manage the overflow of the carry buffer
-by raising an error if the correctness is not guaranteed.
+Therefore, the `checked` flavour permits manual management of the overflow of the carry buffer by raising an error if the correctness is not guaranteed.

 Lastly, using the `smart` flavour will output the correct result all the time.
-However, the
-computation may be slower
-as the carry buffer may be cleaned during the computations.
+However, the computation may be slower as the carry buffer may be cleaned during the computations.

 ```rust
 use tfhe::shortint::prelude::*;